Guidance for visiting gardens in current Coronavirus crisis

 To find an open garden near you, or to start planning your garden visits for 2020, search by location and date on the National Garden Scheme’s website.
 You can also purchase the Garden Visitor’s Handbook 2020 for gardens open in 2020.

 If you’re interested in opening up your garden for the National Garden Scheme, you can find more information about how to do this on the National Garden Scheme website.

 Gardens and health

 It has long been understood that there is a direct link between gardens, gardening and being outdoors with health and wellbeing.
 More recent extensive research shows that spending time outdoors can significantly improve mental health and wellbeing.
 In fact, over 85% of National Garden Scheme visitors report that being in a garden has a positive impact on their mental wellbeing.

 Carers Trust works to encourage carers to spend time outdoors, including visiting gardens and socialising with other carers.

 The National Garden Scheme’s Garden and Health Week runs from 9-16 May 2020 and focuses on the important role of gardening and gardens and stories about people whose lives have been transformed by their gardens.

 Speaking about their experience visiting a garden, one carer said: "It’s just a renewal of yourself.
 I can think about myself and speak to people.
 It boosts your morale.
 Because sometimes you just get so down that you don’t even think about yourself.
 The visits are something to look forward to.
 I love gardening and it’s just a chance to escape for a few hours from my role."

 Carers Trust Network Partners

-If you are a staff member from one of our Network Partner carer services around England and Wales and are interested in organising a trip for carers to your local National Garden Scheme garden, then please get in touch.
+If you are a staff member from one of our Network Partner carer services in England and Wales and are interested in organising a trip for carers to your local National Garden Scheme garden, then we’d love to hear from you.